 Here’s the process: email your request for the book to Mitchell Kaplan at: Kaplan296@aol.com Mitchell is the owner of the great Miami bookstore, Books and Books and is the director of the Miami Book Fair.
-He’ll arrange for you to purchase the book and get it signed and personalized in any way you choose and then mail the book to you.
+He’ll arrange for you to purchase the book and get it signed and personalized in any way you chose and then mail the book to you.

 When Picasso was asked which of his paintings was his favorite, he replied “Which of my fingers is my favorite?”

 I feel a little that way.
 All of them have some special importance to me.
 Some were easy to write, some hard.
 Some were written during times of great difficulty (like the aftermath of hurricane Andrew) so they stand out differently than others.
 But none is a favorite above the others.